skip to Main Content

 Richard Parsons was master turner.
 An olympic cross country skier, Mr Parsons represented the United States in the 1932 and 1936 Winter Games.

-Many Salisbury residents have pieces of SALISBURY ARTISANS’ wooden ware in their homes.
-Most of the pieces are named for the natural sites of Salisbury, CT: Selleck Hill, Cobble, Bald Peak, Ethan Allen, Twin Lakes.
+Many Salisbury residents have pieces of Salisbury Artisans treen in their homes.
+Most of the pieces are named for natural sites in and around Salisbury, CT: Selleck Hill, Cobble, Bald Peak, Ethan Allen, Twin Lakes.
 A set of small vessels honors the hard workers of Mt.
-Riga, it was called “The Four Raggies.”
+Riga, it was called “The Four Raggies.”(photo, lower left)

 Salisbury Artisans produced treen with superb form and rich patina.
 The Museum of Modern Art, in a show of the best 100 Christmas gifts of 1948 (PDF file) recognized Salisbury Artisans for their delicately-turned “muddlers”(small sticks for stirring mixed drinks).
 See “table 11” on the MOMA master list.
 Advertising in the Tanglewood playbill helped to make these turnings popular locally.
 Salisbury Artisans also created a gavel used to call the CT Legislature to order.